TOD-theses/paper-T-RACE/main.typ

 Secondly, in five cases we have a loss for the sender of $T_A$ (the attackers EOA), while we have only gains for the recipient of $T_A$ (considered the attackers bot in this case).
 Our definition considers the attacker gain fulfilled for the attackers bot and ignores the loss of the attackers EOA.
 If we considered them together, we may have different results in such cases.

+== Evaluation of Securify and ERC-20 multiple withdrawal characteristics

+In the overall analysis, we also analyze the 2,959 transaction pairs that are TOD for the Securify and ERC-20 multiple withdrawal characteristics.

+We find that 626 transaction pairs fulfill the TOD Transfer characteristic, 244 TOD Amount and 1 TOD Receiver.
+Moreover, we have 15 that fulfill our definition of ERC-20 multiple withdrawal.
+As the ground truth we use does not cover these characteristics, we manually samples of each.

+=== Manual evaluation of TOD Transfer

+We take a sample of 20 transaction pairs that fulfill TOD Transfer.
+Our tool outputs the locations at which there is a different amount of calls in the normal and reverse scenario.
+For each sample we verify the first location it shows for $T_A$ and $T_B$.
+To do so, we manually check the execution traces of the normal and reverse scenario for this location and extract the relevant calls.
+We further verify that these calls match the calls in the normal scenario are equal to those on the blockchain.

+We find that in all of the cases the TOD transfer property holds for $T_B$ and only in one case it holds additionally for $T_A$.

+In 9 of the cases, $T_B$ makes a `CALL` in the normal scenario and is reverted in the reverse scenario.
+As our definition only considers calls which are not reverted, these fulfill TOD Transfer.

+In 8 further cases, $T_B$ makes a `CALL` in the normal scenario but makes no `CALL` at this location in the reverse scenario.
+In the 3 remaining cases, $T_B$ makes a `CALL` in the reverse scenario but makes no `CALL` in the normal scenario at this location.

+We also observe that the locations are often the same.
+For instance, in five of the cases the location we analyze is the address `0x7a250d5630b4cf539739df2c5dacb4c659f2488d` at program counter `15784`.
+When inspecting all 626 transaction pairs that fulfill TOD Transfer we find this location 86 times.
+Considering that we limit similar collisions to a maximum of 10, we often have different causes of TOD which however affect the same functionality.

+=== Manual evaluation of TOD Amount

+We take a sample of 20 transaction pairs that fulfill TOD Amount.
+Similar to the TOD Transfer evaluation, we manually verify the first location.
+For TOD Amount, we verify that in both scenarios there exists a call at this location, but with different values.

+The evaluation shows that the property holds in all cases for $T_B$ and in 3 cases also for $T_A$.
+In 12 cases the amount of Ether sent is increased in the reverse scenario and in 11 cases it is decreased.

+For this sample, the location of the call is 16 times at the address `0x7a250d5630b4cf539739df2c5dacb4c659f2488d` at program counter `15784`.

+=== Manual evaluation of TOD Receiver

+We evaluate the one transaction pair for TOD Receiver similar to how we evaluate TOD Amount, except that we now verify if the receiver of the call changed.
+Our evaluation shows that this is indeed the case.
+By inspecting the traces, we can see that in the normal scenario the receiver addresses is loaded from a different storage slot than in the normal scenario.
+We did not investigate why a different storage slot is used.

+=== Manual evaluation of ERC-20 multiple withdrawal

+We evaluate all 15 transaction pairs where our tool reports a ERC-20 multiple withdrawal attack.
+Our tool outputs pairs of `Transfer` and `Approval` events that should fulfill the definition.
+We manually evaluate the first of these pairs, by verifying that the `Transfer` event exists in $T_A$ in the normal scenario and the `Approval` event exists in $T_B$ in the normal and reverse scenario.
+We further verify that the logs in the normal scenario are equal to those on the blockchain.

+While we confirm that all of them fulfill the definition we provide for the ERC-20 multiple withdrawal attack, none of them actually is an attack.

+==== Definition shortcomings

+Firstly, our definition does not require that the `Transfer` and `Approval` events must have positive values.
+In nine cases we find an `Approval` that approves 0 tokens and in one case we find a transfer of 0 tokens.
+These should be excluded from the definition.

+Moreover, in 14 cases $T_A$ contains an `Approval` event for the tokens which are transferred in $T_A$.
+As such, $T_A$ does not make use of any previously approved tokens, but approves the token use itself.

 == Evaluation of TOD candidate mining

 In this section, we analyze why 98% of the attacks in the ground truth are not reported as TOD candidates and if the TOD candidate filters work as intended.